MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 - The Open procedure for service ".NETFramework" in DLL "C:\Windows\system32\mscoree.dll" failed with error code Access is denied.
 Performance data for this service will not be available.
 - The Open procedure for service "Lsa" in DLL "C:\Windows\System32\Secur32.dll" failed with error code Access is denied.
 Performance data for this service will not be available.
-- The Open procedure for service "WmiApRpl" in DLL "C:\Windows\system32\wbem\wmiaprpl.dll" failed with error code The device is not ready.
+- The Open procedure for service "WmiApRpl" in DLL "C:\Windows\system32\wbem\wmiaprpl.dll" failed with error code "The device is not ready".
 Performance data for this service will not be available.

 The Microsoft.TriSensorError.log will contain an error similar to this: